aymxdd/foundry-version-fix/crates/config/README.md

 # Configuration

-Foundry's configuration system allows you to configure it's tools the way _you_ want while also providing with a sensible set of defaults.
+Foundry's configuration system allows you to configure its tools the way _you_ want while also providing with a sensible set of defaults.

 ## Profiles

-Configurations can be arbitrarily namespaced by profiles.
-Foundry's default config is also named `default`, but can arbitrarily name and configure profiles as you like and set the `FOUNDRY_PROFILE` environment variable to the selected profile's name.
+Configurations can be arbitrarily namespaced with profiles.
+Foundry's default config is also named `default`, but you can arbitrarily name and configure profiles as you like and set the `FOUNDRY_PROFILE` environment variable to the selected profile's name.
 This results in foundry's tools (forge) preferring the values in the profile with the named that's set in `FOUNDRY_PROFILE`.
 But all custom profiles inherit from the `default` profile.